cv-core/MIT-Driverless-CV-TrainingInfra/README.md

 ## License

-This repository is released under the MIT license.
+This repository is released under the Apache-2.0 license.
 See [LICENSE](LICENSE) for additional details.